The Hagia Sophia Controversy

 Ruins of Armenian Church in Turkey & Churches Destroyed in Middle East Today

 Other critics have also stated that this move is serving to promote the increasing religious intolerance in the Middle East.
-The Arab Spring saw Jihadist and rioters attacking and destroying many churches in Egypt while ISIS and other terrorist groups launched genocidal attacks on Christians in Syria and Egypt.
+The Arab Spring saw Jihadists and rioters attacking and destroying many churches in Egypt while ISIS and other terrorist groups launched genocidal attacks on Christians in Syria and Iraq.
 Additional critics also made the point that this move is completely unnecessary.
-The Massive Blue Mosque that was constructed in the early 17th century is right next to the Hagia Sophia and already serves as an even bigger place of worship, making the transformation of the Hagia Sophia back into a Mosque complete unnecessary.
+The massive Blue Mosque that was constructed in the early 17th century is right next to the Hagia Sophia and already serves as an even bigger place of worship, making the transformation of the Hagia Sophia back into a Mosque completely unnecessary.

-The final major critique made is that transforming the Hagia Sophia back into a Mosque is complete and utter hypocrisy.
-In the West and other nations there is in ongoing push by Muslim leaders to combat Islamophobia and prejudice against Muslims, yet it seems that while they're demanding tolerance, they're not as eager to offer some in return.
+The final major critique made is that transforming the Hagia Sophia back into a Mosque is the fact that in the West and other nations there is in ongoing push by Muslim leaders to combat Islamophobia and prejudice against Muslims, yet it seems that while they're demanding tolerance, they're not as eager to offer some in return.
 The building of new churches in nations like Iran and Egypt are next to impossible, and in Saudi Arabia churches are flat out illegal.
 During the past decade, the Christian communities of the Middle East have undergone a wave of persecution and violent attack on genocidal levels, the likes of which has not been seen in over 100 years.
 This move by President Erdogan is seen by many as adding more fuel to this fire of persecution that is already out of control.

 It remains to be seen if President Erdogan will follow through with his plans to convert Hagia Sophia into a Mosque, but one thing is certain, it is becoming undeniably clear that religious intolerance has spread throughout the Middle East, and it shows no signs of ending.